coderefinery/git-collaborative/content/contributing.md

 - They are there to **collect feedback on unfinished work**
 - On GitHub you can create [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/) which cannot be merged until marked ready for review.
+- Also GitLab offers same mechanism (merge request starting with "WIP" or "Draft")

 **Motivation**:

-- Get agreement and feedback before writing 5000 lines of code which might be rejected
-- If we later wonder why something was done, we have the proposal as reference and can read up on the reasoning behind a code change
+- Collect feedback before it is finished and before it becomes more difficult to change
+- Communicate to others what is partially done if it affects their work

 ## Licenses matter

 - If you submit code that is derivative work or code somebody else wrote, clarify license
-- If you receive pull requests with a lot of code, **clarify its license and copyright**
+- If you receive pull requests with a lot of code, **clarify its license and copyright** with the submitter, before merging

 ## How to make sure that you don't merge malicious code